foreveryone1/ObsidianNotes/Resources/bestiary/other settings/Obzedat Ghost.md

 ## Legendary Actions
 >If five Obzedat ghosts are all within 30 feet of each other, they can collectively take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time, and only at the end of another creature's turn.
 Obzedat ghosts regain spent legendary actions at the start of the turn of the ghost with the highest initiative.
 >
+>- **Forced Obedience**
->- **Forced Obedience.** A target that all of the Obzedat ghosts can see must succeed on a DC 16 Wisdom saving throw or bow until the end of its next turn.
+>	- A target that all of the Obzedat ghosts can see must succeed on a DC 16 Wisdom saving throw or bow until the end of its next turn.
 Until this bow ends, the target can't take actions or reactions, and its speed is 0 and can't be increased.
->- **Indentured Spirits (Costs 3 Actions).** The Obzedat ghosts conjure 1d6 indentured spirits (described in this chapter) within 60 feet of one of them.
+>- **Indentured Spirits (Costs 3 Actions)**
+>	- The Obzedat ghosts conjure 1d6 indentured spirits (described in this chapter) within 60 feet of one of them.
 ## Obzedat Ghost
 The ghosts who make up the Obzedat are traditionally called patriarchs, though they can be male or female.
 They are the oldest, wealthiest, and most influential oligarchs of the Orzhov Syndicate.
 They have been dead for centuries, but they refuse to let go of the fortunes they amassed in life.
 Addicted to power and prestige, these patriarchs continue to dominate the guild and accumulate even larger fortunes.
 ***Mostly Unanimous.*** The ghosts of the Obzedat function as a unit, driven by their shared desire to accumulate ever more wealth for the guild.
 In times of disagreement, the eldest of the council exerts his seniority to bend the council to his will.